 When you buy health and dental insurance through the Health Connector, your coverage period ends on December 31 regardless of your coverage start date.
 But, don’t worry.
 You have the opportunity to review coverage each year during the Open Enrollment period.
-The next Open Enrollment period is November 1, 2018 through January 23, 2019 Before your coverage end date for the year, you will get letters in the mail that will let you know about your coverage options for the next year.
+The past Open Enrollment period ended January 23, 2019.
+The 2020 Open Enrollment period will be announced mid-2019.
+Before your coverage end date for the year, you will get letters in the mail that will let you know about your coverage options for the next year.
 Your plan renewal information will tell you if your plan will be available for the next year, or, if it is not, will give your information about the new plan you are matched to.
 During open enrollment you can shop for a different plan, even if the plan you have is available.
 By shopping during open enrollment, you may be able to find plans with lower costs.
 If your plan is available for the next year and you do not want to change it, then all you have to do is continue to pay your monthly premium.
 About plan premiums It is important to know that plan premiums change each year.
-Premiums are calculated based on The ages of covered household members, The number of people covered on the plan, Where you live, and Rates set by health insurers, approved by the Massachusetts Division of Insurance If you are eligible for savings that help lower your monthly premium cost, this may change, too.
-For example, if you are [...]
+Premiums are calculated based on The ages of covered household members, The number of people covered on the plan, Where you live, and Rates set by health insurers, approved by the Massachusetts Division of Insurance If you are eligible for savings that help lower your monthly premium cost, this may change, too. [...]

 The Federal Poverty Level, or FPL, is a measure of income level published each year by the Department of Health and Human Services.
 Federal poverty levels are used to help determine your eligibility for certain programs and benefits.
 The 2018 Federal Poverty Levels are used to determine who may be currently eligible for MassHealth programs.
 The 2017 Federal Poverty Levels are used to determine who may be eligible for 2018 Health Connector or ConnectorCare plans.
 The 2018 Federal Poverty Levels are used to determine who may be eligible for 2019 Health Connector or ConnectorCare plans.
 2018 MassHealth Income Standards and Federal Poverty Guidelines Family Size MassHealth Income Standards 100% Federal Poverty Level 5% Federal Poverty Level 120% Federal Poverty Level 133% Federal Poverty Level 135% Federal Poverty Level 1 Monthly Yearly Monthly Yearly Monthly Yearly Monthly Yearly Monthly Yearly Monthly Yearly $522 $6,264 $1,012 $12,144 $51 $612 $1,214 $14,568 $1,346 $16,152 $1,366 $16,392 2 $650 $7,800 $1,372 $16,464 $69 $828 $1,646 $19,752 $1,825 $21,900 $1,852 $22,224 3 $775 $9,300 $1,732 $20,784 $87 $1,044 $2,304 $27,648 4 $891 $10,692 $2,092 $25,104 $105 $1,260 $2,782 $33,384 5 $1,016 $12,192 $2,452 $29,424 $123 $1,476 $3,261 $39,132 6 $1,141 $13,692 $2,812 $33,744 $141 $1,692 $3,740 $44,880 7 $1,266 $15,192 $3,172 $38,064 $159 $1,908 $4,219 $50,628 8 $1,383 $16,596 $3,532 $42,384 $177 $2,124 $4,698 $56,376 For each additional person add $133 $1,596 $360 $4,320 $18 $216 $479 $5,748 Family Size 150% Federal Poverty Level 200% Federal Poverty Level 250% Federal Poverty Level 300% Federal Poverty [...]